ProjectAliceDev/aliceos/mkdocs/Frameworks/ScreenKit/02-special-styles.md

 ### `ASInterfaceCheckbox`
 The base style for a checkbox.

+### `ASInterfaceRadio`
+The base style for a radio button.

 ## Scrollable Content
 The following styles apply to scrollable areas where a scrollbar is present.

 ### `ASInterfaceScrollbar`
-The base style for a vertically-scrolling area.
+The base style for a scrollable area.

 - Used with `viewport`.
 - Can be used as a style prefix.